flutter/website/src/docs/cookbook/images/network-image.md

 )
 ```

-## Bonus: Animated Gifs
+## Bonus: animated gifs

-One amazing thing about the `Image` Widget: It also supports animated gifs out
+One useful thing about the `Image` widget:
-of the box!
+It supports animated gifs.

 <!-- skip -->
 ```dart